microsoft/Windows-driver-samples/Building-Locally.md

 ### Option C: Use an Enterprise WDK
 * You can also simply use the Enterprise WDK (EWDK), a standalone, self-contained command-line environment for building drivers that contains all prerequisites in one combined ISO.
-* Download the Windows 11, version 22H2 EWDK ISO image from the [official site](https://learn.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2022)
+* See [Download the Windows Driver Kit (WDK)](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) for instructions on how to download the EWDK.
 * Mount ISO image
 * Open a terminal
 * `.\LaunchBuildEnv`